 - 17.8.1 Refer to section 16.3. - 17.8.2 Remove the wires from the terminal strip marked fan compartment for the float switch condensate pump. - 17.8.3 Disconnect the condensate pipes from the pump.
 Taking care as these will contain water. - 17.8.4 Remove the 2 screws holding the condense pump in position and remove the pump.
 Taking care as this will also contain water. - 17.8.5 Replace with new. - 17.8.6 Reconnect the condense drain pipe to the condense pump, leaving the flue outlet disconnected, pour water into the flue pipe outlet to fill the condensate drain pipe and check for leaks.
-Re-connected the pipe to the flue outlet.
+Reconnected the pipe to the flue outlet. - 17.8.7 Re-fit in reverse order.